Automation bias: Aviation

 At first, discussion of automation bias focused largely on aviation.
 Automated aids have played an increasing role in cockpits, taking a growing role in the control of such flight tasks as determining the most fuel-efficient routes, navigating, and detecting and diagnosing system malfunctions.
 The use of these aids, however, can lead to less attentive and less vigilant information seeking and processing on the part of human beings.
 In some cases, human beings may place more confidence in the misinformation provided by flight computers than in their own skills.

 An important factor in aviation-related automation bias is the degree to which pilots perceive themselves as responsible for the tasks being carried out by automated aids.
 One study of pilots showed that the presence of a second crewmember in the cockpit did not affect automation bias.
-A 1994 study compared the impact of low and high levels of automation (LOA) on pilot performance, and concluded that pilots working with a high LOA spent less time reflecting independently on flight decisions.
+A 1994 study compared the impact of low and high levels of automation (LOA) on pilot performance, and concluded that pilots working with a high level spent less time reflecting independently on flight decisions.

 In another study, all of the pilots given false automated alerts that instructed them to shut off an engine did so, even though those same pilots insisted in an interview that they would not respond to such an alert by shutting down an engine, and would instead have reduced the power to idle.
 One 1998 study found that pilots with approximately 440 hours of flight experience detected more automation failures than did nonpilots, although both groups showed complacency effects.
 A 2001 study of pilots using a cockpit automation system, the Engine-indicating and crew-alerting system (EICAS), showed evidence of complacency.
 The pilots detected fewer engine malfunctions when using the system than when performing the task manually.

 In a 2005 study, experienced air-traffic controllers used high-fidelity simulation of an ATC (Free Flight) scenario that involved the detection of conflicts among "self-separating" aircraft.
 They had access to an automated device that identified potential conflicts several minutes ahead of time.
 When the device failed near the end of the simulation process, considerably fewer controllers detected the conflict than when the situation was handled manually.
 Other studies have produced similar findings.

 Two studies of automation bias in aviation discovered a higher rate of commission errors than omission errors, while another aviation study found 55% omission rates and 0% commission rates.
 Automation-related omissions errors are especially common during the cruise phase.
 When a China Airlines flight lost power in one engine, the autopilot attempted to correct for this problem by lowering the left wing, an action that hid the problem from the crew.
 When the autopilot was disengaged, the airplane rolled to the right and descended steeply, causing extensive damage.
 The 1983 shooting down of a Korean Airlines 747 over Soviet airspace occurred because the Korean crew "relied on automation that had been inappropriately set up, and they never checked their progress manually."